angular/angularfire/docs/2-retrieving-data-as-objects.md

 # 2. Retrieving data as objects

-> AngularFire2 synchronizes data as objects using the `FirebaseObjectObservable`.
+> The `AngularFireObject` is a service for manipulating and streaming object data.

-The `FirebaseObjectObservable` is not created by itself, but through the `AngularFireDatabase` service.
+The `AngularFireObject` service is not created by itself, but through the `AngularFireDatabase` service.

 The guide below demonstrates how to retrieve, save, and remove data as objects.

 ## Injecting the AngularFireDatabase service

-**Make sure you have bootstrapped your application for AngularFire2.
+**Make sure you have bootstrapped your application for AngularFire.
 See the Installation guide for bootstrap setup.**

 AngularFireDatabase is a service which can be injected through the constructor of your Angular component or `@Injectable()` service.